-- 1 1/2 cups warm chicken stock plus more if necessary
+- 1 1/2 cups warm chicken stock, plus more if necessary plus more if necessary

-Grease a 8x11 baking dish with butter or non-stick cooking spray.
+Grease a 8x11 or similar sized baking dish with butter or non-stick cooking spray.

 Add diced bread to a large, rimmed baking sheet.
-Bake in the oven for 15 minutes or until toasted.
-Cool.
-Increase oven temperature to 350 degrees.
+Bake in the oven for 15-20 minutes or until toasted and stale.
+Cool completely.
+Increase oven temperature to 375 degrees.

-At this point if you like a more wet stuffing, add more chicken stock.
+At this point if you like a more wet stuffing, add a little bit more chicken stock.
 Season to taste with salt and pepper.

-Cover with foil and bake for 35 minutes.
+Trasnfer stuffing to prepared baking dish.
+Cover with foil and bake for 30 minutes.
 Remove foil and bake another 10-15 minutes or until golden brown and slightly crisp.